mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Additionally, once we have a nice datetime index all of Pandas' time series functionality becomes available to us.

-For example we can resample by day
+For example we can resample by day:

 ```python
 >>> (df.passenger_count